bashkole/karaokey/README.md

 SPOTIFY_REDIRECT_URI=https://karaokey.ikomex.nl/callback
 ```

-- `sdk.dir` is your Android SDK path (Android Studio shows this under Settings → Languages & Frameworks → Android SDK).
+- `sdk.dir` is your Android SDK path (Android Studio: Settings → Languages & Frameworks → Android SDK).
-- `SPOTIFY_REDIRECT_URI` must be the same URI you registered in the Spotify Dashboard.
+- `SPOTIFY_REDIRECT_URI` must match the Dashboard URI.

-These values are compiled into the APK.
-They are not read from `.env` at runtime.
+These values are baked into the APK at build time.
 Do not commit `android/local.properties`.
+Your future self will thank you.

 ## 3. Build the APK